Business As Usual In Abu Dhabi During Ramadan (well almost)

 This is always a crazy time of year.
 Everyone is extremely busy because it seems that most jobs have the deadline ‘before Ramadan’.
 This is because there is a general preconception that business moves along slowly or just doesn’t happen during Ramadan.
 This isn’t true.
 The Emirate doesn’t come to a stop.
 Business carries on as usual, albeit in reduced working hours.

-How does Ramadan affect business in Abu Dhabi and Dubai?
+How does Ramadan affect business in Abu Dhabi?

 Reduced working hours